DeqingSun/Debug-Arduino-ATSAMD21G18-with-CMSIS-DAP/README.md

 ## Step 1, get Blink example working

+First make sure you are using a new version of Arduino.
+Get a new version of Arduino IDE from [Arduino website](https://www.arduino.cc/en/Main/Software).

-First you need to make sure if you have installed support for Arduino M0.
+Then you need to make sure if you have installed support for Arduino M0.
 Go to "Tools"->"Board"->"Boards Manager".
 Find "Arduino SAMD Boards (32-bit ARM Cortex-M0+)", install it.

 ![upload firmware](https://github.com/DeqingSun/Debug-Arduino-ATSAMD21G18-with-CMSIS-DAP/raw/master/img/installboard.png)